 But an individual policy can offer advantages over an employer-sponsored group plan.

-1. Disability benefits are tailored to your needs
+1. Disability benefits fit your needs

 You choose the size of the benefit and the options you want.
 A variety of riders, or add-ons, are available, such as a cost-of-living adjustment rider to protect you against inflation.
 Another common rider continues contributions to retirement savings while you’re disabled.